kortizceballos/Arecibo-Observatory-Reports/README.md

 # PHL-Observing-Reports
-Reports generated for radio astronomy work with Arecibo at the Planetary Habitability Laboratory
+Programs for generating reports for radio astronomy work with Arecibo at the Planetary Habitability Laboratory